Milad Sarlak

-Milad Sarlak (میلاد سرلک; born 26 March 1995) is an Iranian professional footballer who plays as a defensive midfielder for Persian Gulf Pro League club Persepolis and the Iran national team.
+Milad Sarlak (میلاد سرلک; born 26 March 1995) is an Iranian professional footballer who plays as a defensive midfielder for Persian Gulf Pro League club Foolad and the Iran national team.

-Personal life

-Milad Sarlak was born on 26 March 1995 in Isfahan, Iran, where he grew up and began his football career.
-He holds Iranian nationality and comes from a supportive family, though specific details about his parents’ identities are not publicly disclosed.
-Sarlak has shared glimpses of his personal life on social media, including a 2017 Instagram post featuring his mother, indicating a close familial bond.
-Beyond his football career, Sarlak maintains an active presence on Instagram, where he has amassed over 783,000 followers as of 2022, engaging with fans and occasionally sharing insights into his life off the pitch.
-There is no publicly available information regarding his marital status or other personal relationships.

 Club career

 Sepahan

 Born in Isfahan, Sarlak joined the academy of Sepahan in 2010.
 He was promoted to the first team in 2014 and made his professional debut on 10 December 2014, at the age of 19, in a 4–1 win against Gostaresh Foolad.
 Sarlak became a regular member of the starting 11 in the 2016–17 season.

 Sarlak scored his first professional goal on 2 February 2017 in a 3–2 loss to Paykan.